rubenfiszel/scala-flow/rbpf.md

 # Complementary Filter

+The complementary filter is the simplest of all and very common to retrieve the attitude on low-computing systems because of its low computational complexity.
+The gyroscope and accelerometer both provide a measurement that can help us to estimate the attitude.
+The gyroscope indeed gives us a noisy measurement of the angular velocity from which we can retrieve the new attitude from the past one by time integration: $\mathbf{q}_t = \mathbf{q}_{t-1}*R2Q(\Delta t \mathbf{\omega})$.
+This is commonly called "Dead reckoning"[^ded] and is prone to accumulation error, referred as drift.
+Indeed, like brownian motions, even if the process is unbiased, the variance grows with time.
+Reducing the noise cannot solve the issue entirely: even with extremely precise instruments, you are subject to floating point errors.

+Fortunately, the accelerometer gives us a highly unprecise measurement of the orientation but is not subject to drift.
+Indeed, if not subject to other accelerations, the accelerometer measures the gravity field orientation.
+Since this field is oriented toward earth, it is possible to retrieve the current rotation from that field and by extension the attitude.
+However, in the case of a drone, it is subject to continuous and signifiant acceleration and vibration.
+Hence, the assumption that we retrieve the gravity field directly is wrong.
+We can solve this by substracting the acceleration deduced from the thrust control input.

+**TODO** pictures

+The idea of the filter is to combine the precise short-term measurements of the gyroscope subject to drift with the "long-term" measurements of the accelerometer.

+**TODO**: continue

 # Kalman Filter

 ## Linearity

 Kalman filters are optimal linear filters.

-Hence, Kalman filters are non optimal for our problem because our state has some non-linear components (attitude).

-Indeed, rotations and attitudes belong to $SO(3)$ which is not a vector space.

-However, we can use extension of the Kalman Filter to deal with non-linearity like the Extended Kalman Filters
+Hence, Kalman filters are non optimal for our problem because our state has some non-linear components (attitude).Indeed, rotations and attitudes belong to $SO(3)$ which is not a vector space.
+Therefore, we cannot use vanilla kalman filters.
+However, understanding kalman filters give us a good understanding of Bayesian inference and the filters that we will present after use Kalman filters or are extensions of them to deal with non-linearity.
+One example of such extension is the extended kalman filter that we will present in the following section.

+**TODO**: Kalman explanataion

 ## Extended Kalman Filters